Inflammation Gut Health Connection

 Gut health plays a much larger role in long term health than we can imagine.
 The inflammation and gut health connection can help explain the problems associated and ways to improve gut health and relieve inflammation.

-It is long known that inflammation is the culprit behind most diseases.
 Here is a list of disease caused by poor gut health and eventually chronic inflammation.

 If any of these sound familiar you are dealing with inflammation.